 Collecting the water flowing from the Tal brook, originating from the Dan Stream, in a lake intended for swimming.
 Building-up water channels, thus creating rivulets for the pleasure of vacationers.
 The water then continues to flow into the Jordan River.

-And despite low water temperature, you can play and swim in the water, but it is not a relaxation pool.
+And despite the low water temperature, you can play and swim in the water, but it is not a relaxing pool.

 Near the pool, you can find traveler services.

 There are several other things you can do at Horshat Tal National Park:

 - During the winter, there is spectacular flowering of anemones.